 Holiday dog treats make great gifts for your dog and his friends.
-Try these easy dog treat recipes for Christmas, Super Bowl, Valentines Day, St Patricks Day, Thanksgiving and Halloween, and include your dog in the fun.
+Try these easy dog treat recipes for Super Bowl, Valentines Day, St Patricks Day, Thanksgiving and Halloween treats, and include your dog in the fun.

 Baking for your dog is a way to remember your Best Friend on special holidays, without giving him commercial dog treats that have harmful ingredients.

 My dog holiday baking recipes will save you money and insure that your dog will have healthy homemade dog treats for the holidays!

 While the holiday treats listed here were designed specifically for a special occasion, you can also use my dog cookie recipes, dog bone or dog biscuit recipes to bake homemade dog treats for the holidays.